notepad-plus-plus/notepad-plus-plus/README.md

 ## To build `SciLexer.dll` with boost:

-Here are the instructions to build SciLexer.dll for Notepad++:
+Here are the instructions to build SciLexer.dll (for both 32-bit & 64-bit) for Notepad++:

  1. Download the [Boost source code](http://sourceforge.net/projects/boost/files/boost/1.55.0/).
     v1.55 should be used with VS 2013.
 Then unzip it.
 In my case, `boost_1_55_0` is copied in `C:\sources\`
  2. Go to `scintilla\boostregex\` then run BuildBoost.bat with your boost path.
     In my case: `BuildBoost.bat C:\sources\boost_1_55_0`
+	If you are compiling a 64 bit Scintilla under your *VS2013 x64 Native tool command prompt*, add `-x64` flag.
+	In my case: `BuildBoost.bat C:\sources\boost_1_55_0 -x64`
  3. Go in `scintilla\win32\` then run `nmake -f scintilla.mak`

 ## To build `SciLexer.dll` *without* boost:

-This will work with `notepad++.exe`, however some functionality in Notepad++ might be broken.
+This will work with `notepad++.exe`, however some functionality in Notepad++ will be broken.

-To build SciLexer.dll without PCRE support:
+To build SciLexer.dll without PCRE support (for both 32-bit & 64-bit):

- 1. Open a command prompt *for building* ([a.k.a. the *Developer Command Prompt for VS2013*](https://msdn.microsoft.com/en-us/library/f2ccy3wt.aspx))
+ 1. For 32-bit, open a command prompt *for building* ([a.k.a. the *Developer Command Prompt for VS2013*](https://msdn.microsoft.com/en-us/library/f2ccy3wt.aspx))
     - From the IDE, you can do this by right clicking on a file in Solution Explorer, and clicking "Open Command Prompt".
 This will open up a command prompt with all the proper environment variables.
     - From the Windows Start screen/menu, type `Developer Command Prompt for VS2013`, and click/select the result.
     - From an *already open* command prompt, run `vcvarsall.bat` (e.g. "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat").

+	For 64-bit, open *VS2013 x64 Native tool command prompt*.

  2. Change directory (`cd` or `pushd`) to `scintilla\win32\`